Fortnite guide – tips and tricks for Season 7, how to play, how to improve, how to win

 Here are RPS’s top points to consider when starting a new match in Fortnite.
 These tips should give you a bit of an edge against other players who come up against you in the first minutes of Fortnite match.

 - Before the match begins, you’ll be placed on the Spawn Island, where you can freely practice moving, building, and shooting with the weapons on the ground without fear of dying.
-You can also use this moment to bring up your map and view the flight path of the Battle Bus, because this an effect on where might be a good place to land.
+You can also use this time to bring up your map and view the flight path of the Battle Bus, because this affects where might be a good place to land.

-- When deciding where to land, you should be aware of the risk-reward nature of the various locations across the map.
+- The closer a location to the Battle Bus’s flight path, the more popular it’s likely to be.
 Large towns like Tilted Towers, Pleasant Park, Retail Row, and Paradise Palms all contain lots of loot, but they’re also very popular and often you’ll have to contend with a dozen or more players for said loot.
-You should also bear in mind that the closer a location to the Battle Bus’s flight path, the more popular it is likely to be.

 - As soon as you leave the Battle Bus, you’ll start to freefall.
 You can direct yourself while in the air, and maneuver yourself as you see fit.
 Once you hit a certain distance above the ground, your parachute will deploy – though you can deploy your parachute at any time before this point too.
 While parachuting, you can also use “WASD” to move around and pinpoint your landing.